Project Overview

 U.S. Department of Health and Human Services, Centers for Medicare & Medicaid Services, Center for Medicaid and CHIP Services

-Mathematica provides technical assistance to CMS and states in implementing, monitoring, and evaluating several types of Medicaid 1115 demonstrations.
+Mathematica provides technical assistance to CMS and states in implementing, monitoring, and evaluating the full range of Medicaid 1115 demonstrations.

 Evidence & Insights From This Project